Niagara Parks Tour Guide Licence Application

 A scheduled sightseeing vehicle must have a Niagara Parks licenced guide on board.

-Guide licences are valid for the calendar year ending December 31.
+Guide licences are valid for one year from the date of issuance.

 Write and Pass the Test